Easter Pillow Decor DIY

-This spring easter craft DIY pillow is easy to make.
-I started with a pillow cover from IKEA (although any pillow cover will work) and painted my design with acrylic paint.
+This Easter pillow cover DIY is easy to make.
+I started with a plain white pillow cover and painted my design with acrylic paint.
 Then I stitched the detail on my sewing machine using free motion embroidery.

 Free motion machine embroidery is a type of sewing that you do on a regular sewing machine but you can move the material in any direction while sewing it on your machine.
-Normally when you sew, the machine automatically moves the fabric forward.
-When you sew free motion embroidery, you get to move the fabric so you determine exactly where you want to sew.
-You can move sideways, forward, backward and create any shape you want.
-All you need is a quilting foot.
+Usually, when you sew, the machine automatically moves the fabric forward.
+When you sew free-motion embroidery, you get to move the fabric so you determine exactly where you want to sew.
+You can move sideways, forward, and backward and create any shape you want.
+All you need is a free-motion presser foot.

-The free-motion quilting foot, sometimes called a darning foot, is designed so that the sewing machine needle passes through a small ring on the foot.
+The free-motion presser foot, sometimes called a darning foot, is designed so that the sewing machine needle passes through a small ring on the foot.
 Instead of hopping, these feet float over the fabric without providing pressure.
-The Foot releases the fabric when the needle is in the up position, allowing you to move the fabric freely.
+The foot releases the fabric when the needle is in the up position, allowing you to move the material freely.

-All you need is the free motion foot for your machine.
-This foot may vary based on tour type of machine but I linked a “universal” one.
+All you need is the free-motion presser foot for your machine.
+This foot may vary based on your type of machine but I linked a “universal” one.

-Here is the video I made last month that shows how to make a painted free motion embroidery pillow.
+Here is the video that shows how to make a painted free-motion embroidery pillow.

 What You Need to Make a Free Motion Embroidery Pillow